OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 It is not expected that these will happen very often and it will only happen to an admin who is working on units/conversions.
 Users will delay seeing the unit changes until the reload OED into the web browser.
 For a regular user that is not an issue.
 An admin needs to reload OED in the web browser to see the changes for graphing.

 The plan is to calculate C<sub>ik</sub> and P<sub>ik</sub> on the server.
 This should be faster as it is closer to the database.
 The server should cache these arrays for future use.
 Each time a new client starts up/refreshes, we will now send P<sub>ik</sub> to store in the Redux state.
-The rationale is discussed in [the structure of the arrays](#supporting-structure-for-units)
+The rationale is discussed in [the structure of the arrays](#supporting-structure-for-units).
+(As a historical note, there were discussions of where to do the unit transformation early on: client or server.
+Given the current design it made most sense to do it on the server.
+While that could change, it isn't likely.)

 ## default_graphic_unit